|

 him and riding him, hard and fast.
 And Wolfram had been forced

-to attend to his own needs as he watched her bring the elf-boy
+to attend to his own needs as he watched her bring elf-boy to

-Senta had taken the apothecarys powdered herbs before she
+Senta had swallowed the apothecarys powdered herbs before

-had gone to bed, but they had had no effect.
-What am I going
+she had gone to bed, but they had had no effect.

-to do now? she thought, her eyes filling with tears.
-The
+What am I to do now? she thought, her eyes filling with

-problem is still hereshe placed her hand on her stomachand
+tears.
+The problem is still hereshe placed her hand

 There was no answer, so she slowly pushed the door open and looked

 inside.
-Lady Eowyn lay alone in the bed, still asleep.
-The elf
+Lady Eowyn lay alone in bed, still asleep.
+The elf was

 Senta entered the bedchamber and closed the door quietly behind